Manifolds for which Huber's Theorem holds: Introduction

 where $W$ is the Weyl tensor.
-Then the integrability of the Pfaffian form is deduced from $L^2$-integrability of Ricci curvature and scalar curvature, and conformal invariance of Weyl tensor.
-Further, we obtain the following: \begin{thm} Let $M$ and $m$ be as in the theorem \ref{GBC1}.
+Then the integrability of the Pfaffian form is deduced from $L^2$-integrability of Ricci curvature and scalar curvature, along with the conformal invariance of the Weyl tensor.
+Furthermore, we obtain the following result: \begin{thm} Let $(M,g)$ and $m$ be as in Theorem \ref{GBC1}.
 Then the Pfaffian of the curvature is integrable, and

 or equivalently

 \end{thm}